Calvin-L/backup/README.md

  - If you delete a file during the backup, then the backup process will either backup the old version of the file or it will see the deletion.
 It will not backup half the file.

+## Notes on Security

+This project uses [AESCrypt](https://www.aescrypt.com/java_aes_crypt.html) for encryption.

+In general, Amazon keeps your data relatively secure.
+The purpose of the encryption is to defend against data breaches and against general nosiness from AWS engineers.

+Your files are encrypted with individual passwords.
+The individual passwords are stored in the index in S3, so you must pick a strong password for the index!
+You can change your password later.
+However, it is not clear to me how long Amazon retains your data after a deletion, so you should not fudge the password from the outset.

+Because there is a one-to-one mapping between files and Glacier archives, some of your usage patterns are exposed to a motivated attacker.